Aaron-Olson/console-blackjack-python/README.md

 Feel free to do with it as you wish, it's for fun.

 To Do:
+* Dealer incorrectly stands with a soft total when player stands.
+It's not good.
 * Fix soft totals when multiple Aces are in player's hand
 * Add Double Downs
 * Add Split hands